 Making THE BEST Southern Salmon Patties couldn’t be easier with this simple recipe for crispy, golden croquettes.
-Whether you prefer southern fried or baked, I’ve got you covered.
-You’re going to love serving this tender salmon with loads of flavor and all your best family memories in a classic recipe done up right!
+Whether you prefer southern fried or baked, you’re going to love serving this tender salmon with loads of flavor and all your best family memories in a classic recipe done up right!

 What You Need To Make Southern Salmon Patties

-- 18 oz skinless, boneless pink salmon, canned or in a pouch
+- 18 oz skinless, boneless pink salmon in a pouch

 - real mayonnaise